 The revenue bonds are subject to mandatory tender and purchase by the Program at par, plus accrued interest through the date tendered of each year until the bonds mature.
-Principal will be paid, first on the series A-1 bonds until paid in full, second on the series A-2 bonds until paid in full and third, on the series A-3 bonds until paid in full.
+Principal will be paid, first on the series A-2 bonds until paid in full, then on the series A-3 bonds until paid in full.